josmase/dohi-full-stack-test/README.md

 | POST   | /place/           | Creates a place                              | ID of the created place       | Status: 400, 500 |
 | PUT    | /place/:id        | Update a place                               | Object detailing changes made | Status: 400, 500 |

+### Dependencies
+ * Ajv: Well supported JSON-schema validator.
+ * mysql: A pure node.js JavaScript Client implementing the MySql protocol.
+ * CORS: Express middleware to enable CORS and pre-flight checks.
+ * Express: To expose CRUD operations as a RESTful API.
+ * Morgan and Debug: For easy logging during development.
+ * body-parer: Middleware for parsing the JSON in the body.

+### Design

+#### Database

+The database consists of three tables bundle, path and place.
+These contains columns with the members specified in the task.
+Except for the paths and places, these are instead created using foreign key constraints.

+#### API

+The API contains three main routes bundle, path and place.
+Theses routes allow for CRUD operations to be made on the matching table.
+When using GET only one type will be returner.
+For example, running GET on bundle will return bundles, but they will not contain any paths.
+This is done to separate the routes and to make the request faster.
+To GET paths/places that are part of a bundle/path i chose to create routes that allows for all paths/places to be retrieved, by using the id of the bundle/path that it belongs to.

 ## Client